 The model thus reflects a management process whereby, if it is decided that the dividends (based on perceived income) are unacceptably low, the firm will increase activities to enhance product/service quality, as well as capacity, and will increase its efforts to win new customers to restore assets to the desired level.
 This will be likely to improve the income rate and hence to dividends.

 Further, the link from Quality to Customer Base also indicates that the model includes a mechanism that makes it easier to win and retain customers if the firm's quality is relatively higher than its competitors.

-Likewise, both investments in Quality and Capacity affect the productivity of the firm's efforts and ability to win new customers through the Strategic Assets Consistency Index.
-This variable tries to reflect the extent to which investments in both sets of strategic assets impacting on commercial policies are balanced enough to sustain stability or steady growth.
+Likewise, both investments in Quality and Capacity affect the productivity of commercial efforts (ability to win new customers) through the strategic assets consistency index.
+Such variable tries to reflect the extent to which investments in both sets of strategic assets impacting on commercial policies are balanced enough to sustain stability or steady growth.
 In other words, if the firm were to try to foster commercial policies by mainly investing in only one of the two above strategic assets, this would result in an unbalanced and unsatisfactory support to its efforts, and therefore could undermine the customer base.

 This model also associates costs with the adopted policies aiming to affect the strategic assets endowment over time in order to pursue the desired level of dividends.

+The model is populated with figures that are representative of a generic organisation, and are not calibrated to any particular firm.
+The units for financial resources would be in any appropriate currency units, customer-base in number of customers.
+Quality, being an intangible asset, is measured as an index where '100%' indicates parity with competitors quality, below suggesting inferior quality and higher suggesting a superior offering.
+The firm's initial product quality/service is 50%, while competitors' average quality is 100%.

+Furthermore, capacity is measured in terms of customers that it is possible to satisfy in a given time through the available human and/or machinery resources.
+It is assumed that for each customer there is, on average, a given product demand, and that the average unit demand gradually decreases if the customer base increases.

 The decision processes are set up in the model to reflect what is believed about managers in such firms.
 If the perceived dividends are above or close to their target, then they will be pretty relaxed and will make no great efforts to match competitors' quality advances or replace lost customers.
 As the situation deteriorates though they will become progressively more concerned and increase their actions to recover.
-The final model is shown in Figure 2 a-b.
+The final model is shown in Figure 3 a-h.

-Figure 2 - b Strategic assets consistency index

-Simulations with the Model
+The diagram, which is based precisely on the formulations in the model, reflects the stockflow structure inherent in system dynamics analysis and closely allied to the resource-based view of the firm.
+Thus, the four key assets are reflected as stocks or levels, each with an inflow and outflow represented by pipes with the rates of flow controlled by valves.
+The stock-flow structures are connected with each other by information links, auxiliary variables and decision processes.

+< Figure 3-a about here >

+< Figure 3-b about here >

+SIMULATIONS WITH THE MODEL